Univision: Revamp and competition with Telemundo in the 1990s and 2000s

 In late 2004, a feud began between Perenchio and Televisa head Emilio Azcárraga Jean, regarding Univision's continual editing of Televisa's programming, and the failure to pay for rights to broadcast Televisa-produced sports and specials.
 The feud intensified to the point where Grupo Televisa filed a breach of contract lawsuit against Univision in a U.S. federal court in June 2005, accusing the network of several actions, including "unauthorized editing" of Televisa programming; Televisa also barred its most famous stars from appearing on any Univision-produced series and specials.
 Rumors also circulated that Univision would form a partnership with Televisa's longtime rival TV Azteca, which for a short period of time, bought airtime rights and allowed its video footage to be used on Univision's news programs.

 During the 2000s, Univision also lost several key on-air personalities to Telemundo, including longtime weekend news anchor María Antonieta Collins (who left to host the morning program Cada Dia), Primer Impacto anchor María Celeste Arrarás (who became the host of a similarly formatted newsmagazine, Al Rojo Vivo) and sports announcers Andrés Cantor (known to many Americans for his exuberant announcement of "Goal!" during football matches) and Norberto Longo.
 By the middle of the decade, Univision overtook UPN and The WB – which shut down in September 2006 and were replaced by The CW, which Univision also outranks – as the fifth highest-rated network in total viewership; since then, it also sometimes posts higher viewership in the key age demographics of Adults 18–34 and Adults 18–49.

-Other key on-air personalities that join Telemundo from Univision or Televisa in the 2000s are Lucero, Pedro Fernandez, Kate del Castillo, Aracely Arámbula, Raúl González, Blanca Soto, Laura Flores, Ana María Canseco, Cristina Saralegui, Fernando Fiore, Rodner Figueroa, who was fired for making reference from the movie Planet of the Apes, to Michelle Obama, Barbara Bermudo, who was laid by network, Don Francisco, Natalia Cruz, Maria Elena Salinas, who was stepped down in December 2017 after 36 years of news service, Arantxa Loizaga Lourdes Stephen, Felix Fernandez, who was laid off by network, Jorge Ramos, who was stepped down in December 2024 after 40 years of news service and Maity Interiano, who was laid off by network.
+Other key on-air personalities that joined Telemundo from Univision or Televisa in the 2000s are Lucero, Pedro Fernandez, Kate del Castillo, Aracely Arámbula, Raúl González, Blanca Soto, Laura Flores, Ana María Canseco, Cristina Saralegui, Fernando Fiore, Rodner Figueroa, fired for comparing Michelle Obama to a character from the movie Planet of the Apes, Barbara Bermudo, laid off by the network, Don Francisco, Natalia Cruz, Maria Elena Salinas, who retired in December 2017 after 36 years of news service, Arantxa Loizaga Lourdes Stephen, Felix Fernandez, laid off by the network, Jorge Ramos, who retired in December 2024 after 40 years of news service, and Maity Interiano, laid off by the network.